OzzyCzech/dotfiles/terminal/readme.md

 You can also download only my [Terminal.app color settings](https://raw.githubusercontent.com/OzzyCzech/dotfiles/terminal/main/OzzyCzech.terminal).

 Set in Terminal configuration `⌘+,` in **Advanced > Declarative terminal** as `ansi` to enable numpad keyboard.

+## iTherm2

+There is iTerm2 color scheme in the `OzzyCzech.itermcolors` file and while profile backup in `OzzyCzech.json` file.